Interpersonal Effectiveness Skills

 Active listening

 Active listening involves fully concentrating on what is being said rather than passively hearing the message.
-This skill ensures that you understand the other person's perspective and can respond appropriately.
+This skill ensures that the listener understands the other person's perspective and can respond appropriately.

 Empathy

-Empathy is the ability to understand and share the feelings of another person.
+Empathy is the ability to understand and share another person's feelings.
 It fosters deeper connections and helps resolve conflicts by creating a sense of mutual understanding.

 Adaptability

-Being adaptable in various social situations and with different types of people is an important aspect of interpersonal effectiveness.
-It involves being open-minded and flexible in your interactions.
+Being adaptable in various social situations and with different types of people is an essential aspect of interpersonal effectiveness.
+It involves being open-minded and flexible in one's interactions.

 Problem-solving